You are here

 Lump sum advance of service pension was introduced on 4 July 1996.

-Lump sum advance of pension was extended to disability pensioners from 1 January 1998.
+Lump sum advance of pension was extended to Disability Compensation Payment recipients from 1 January 1998.

 The purpose and intent of this benefit have not changed.